Durham County Record Office: the official archive service for County Durham and Darlington

 - Legal Information

-See our News Updates for latest details of the exhibitions in the Record Office entrance and forthcoming talks.
+See Events in our online shop for latest details of forthcoming courses and talks.

-We offer three-week Family History Courses for Beginners on weekday mornings or evenings throughout the year.
+Family History for Beginners is a three-week course that runs on weekday mornings or evenings throughout the year.
 Perfect for budding genealogists looking for some help to get started, each course is led by an archivist and costs £30.
-Sessions run for 1.5 hours.
+All sessions run for 1.5 hours.

-You'll find full details of forthcoming courses and how to book in our News Updates.
+You'll find full details of forthcoming courses and how to book on the Record Office online shop.

 Our programme of 'Third Thursday' talks offers fascinating new insights into the archive collections at Durham County Record Office.
 Presented by local archivists and guest speakers, this is your opportunity to hear experts sharing their discoveries about the archive collections they know and love.